Deutsch: Komfort / Español: Comodidad / Português: Conforto / Français: Confort / Italian: Comfort

 While comfort is a desirable trait in fashion, there are potential downsides to over-prioritizing it.
 For instance, overly casual attire in professional settings might be perceived as unprofessional, impacting the wearer’s image.
 Similarly, clothes that prioritize comfort at the expense of structural support, such as overly soft or flexible shoes, might contribute to posture or foot problems over time.

 Additionally, the pursuit of comfort can sometimes conflict with sustainable fashion.
-Synthetic fibres that offer superior comfort features, like polyester and spandex, often have environmental drawbacks, such as being non-biodegradable or requiring resource-intensive production processes.
+Synthetic fibres that offer superior comfort features, like Polyester and spandex, often have environmental drawbacks, such as being non-biodegradable or requiring resource-intensive production processes.

 Similar Terms